 Wing T. Yan is a partner at Nelligan Law, and a registered patent agent and trademark agent.

-He has been leading the firm’s Intellectual Property Group for over fifteen years.
+He has been leading the firm’s Intellectual Property Group for over twenty years.
 Wing protects the intellectual property of clients from Ottawa, across Canada and internationally.
 He is also qualified to practice before the United States Patent and Trademark Office.

 Wing practises exclusively in the field of intellectual property (IP) law.
 His expertise includes assessment and procurement of patents, trade-marks, industrial designs, and trade secrets for the firm’s domestic and international clients.
 He also assists clients with domain name disputes and copyright issues.
 Wing frequently advises his clients in negotiating, preparing and managing licensing, technology transfer, and confidentiality agreements.